Ptolemaeus (lunar crater)

 Ptolemaeus is an ancient lunar impact crater close to the center of the near side, named for Claudius Ptolemy, the Greco-Roman writer, mathematician, astronomer, geographer and astrologer.
 It measures approximately 154 kilometers in diameter.
+T. W. Webb called it "a magnificent lake, whose surface at sunrise or sunset is occasionally seen all roughened with ridges like waves".

 The Apollo 12 lunar module Intrepid flies over Ptolemaeus and the smaller Ammonius within it.
 Herschel lies to the right.
 NASA photo.

 Description

 To the south-southwest, Ptolemaeus is joined to the rim of the crater Alphonsus by a section of rugged, irregular terrain, and these form a prominent chain with Arzachel to the south.
 To the southeast is Albategnius and to the north is the smaller but well-defined Herschel.